Sweden CV Writing Guide

 Send your CV together with a cover letter.

 Check the spelling and grammar of your Sweden CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Swedish or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Swedish or other language or if you need help in organizing your CV, send it to a professional for assistance.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.